How to tenderize chicken?

 Achieving perfectly tender chicken is essential for creating delicious meals, but many struggle with tough, rubbery meat.
 Learning how to tenderize chicken ensures every dish is juicy, flavorful, and enjoyable.
 This guide will explore effective techniques to tenderize chicken, common mistakes to avoid, and tips to elevate your cooking skills

-Understanding Chicken Toughness
+Understanding Why Chicken Becomes Tough

 What Makes Chicken Tough?